Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/03-react-intro/react-concepts.md

 ## Components

-React Components can be defined in one of two ways: either as a function that returns JSX, or a class that *extends* `React.Component` and includes a `render()` method.
-Here is a simple example of each:
+React Components can be defined in one of two ways.
+Either as a function that returns JSX, or a class that *extends* `React.Component` and includes a `render()` method.

 **Function based component**

 ```
 var ExampleComponent = () => {
-  return <h1>Hello World</h1>;
+  return <h1>Hello World</h1>; // returns JSX expression
 }
 ```